Elizabeth Olson

 Daniela Shebitz

-Vice President/President Elect (May 2021–May 2023) I am an ethnobotanist who is inspired by integrating traditional ecological knowledge into conservation of forests and the restoration of culturally-significant basketry and medicinal plants.
-My work has focused on reintroducing anthropogenic burning and incorporating cultural knowledge into secondary forest management in New York, New Jersey, Washington State and Costa Rica.
-I fell in love with ethnobotany when I was an undergraduate at SUNY ESF and went to my first Society of Ethnobiology Conference.
-I then pursued my MS at SUNY ESF, working to understand the population status, ecology and restoration potential of sweetgrass with the Haudenosaunee and then my Ph.D. at the University of Washington working to restore beargrass savannas with the Quinault and Skokomish Indian Nations.
-Throughout those years, the SoE has played a pivotal role in helping to define my profession and knowledge.
-I am now the Executive Director of the School of Environmental and Sustainability Sciences at Kean University in Union, NJ where I also teach courses in Medicinal Botany, Conservation Biology, Sustainability Capstone, and oversee many student research projects.
-I am truly honored to be serving as the Vice President/President-Elect of the SoE.
-In addition, I am on the boards of the New Jersey Higher Education Partnership for Sustainability and the Hanson Park Conservancy.
-Outside of work, I try to balance my love of ice cream and lots of other yummy food with my passion for cycling and hiking.
-Contact: vice-president@ethnobiology.org
+President (May 2023–May 2025) Daniela Shebitz is an ethnobotanist who is inspired by integrating traditional ecological knowledge into conservation of forests and the restoration of culturally-significant basketry and medicinal plants.
+Her work has focused on reintroducing anthropogenic burning and incorporating cultural knowledge into secondary forest management in New York, New Jersey, Washington State, and Costa Rica.
+She fell in love with ethnobotany when she was an undergraduate at SUNY ESF and went to her first Society of Ethnobiology Conference.
+She then pursued her MS at SUNY ESF, working to understand the population status, ecology and restoration potential of sweetgrass with the Haudenosaunee and then her Ph.D. at the University of Washington working to restore beargrass savannas with the Quinault and Skokomish Indian Nations.
+Throughout those years, the SoE has played a pivotal role in helping to define her profession and knowledge.
+She is now the Executive Director of the School of Environmental and Sustainability Sciences at Kean University in Union, NJ where she also teaches courses in Medicinal Botany, Conservation Biology, Sustainability Capstone, and oversees many student research projects.
+She is truly honored to be serving as the President of the SoE.
+In addition, she is on the boards of the New Jersey Higher Education Partnership for Sustainability and the Hanson Park Conservancy.
+Outside of work, She tries to balance her love of ice cream and lots of other yummy food with her passion for cycling and hiking.
+Contact: president@ethnobiology.org

 Alex McAlvaySecretary (May 2021–May 2024) Alex McAlvay is an Assistant Curator in the Institute of Economic Botany at the New York Botanical Garden and affiliate at Columbia University and City University of New York.
 He currently serves as Secretary for the Society of Ethnobiology.
 His research is focused on understanding the relationships between humans and their environments, the evolutionary and ecological impacts of humans on plants, and the traditional stewardship of plants by cultures and communities.
 His work ranges from genomic research to understand how humans have shaped plants through domestication to ethnobotanical projects to support the continuity and revitalization of cultural traditions related to plants.
 His current projects are focused on reviving resilient traditional cropping systems in Ethiopia and Republic of Georgia, studying the ecology of forest gardens in the Pacific Northwest of North America, documenting the flora and uses of plants of the Shinnecock Nation on Long Island, investigating the intersection of language and plants in Western Mexico, and reconstructing the evolutionary history of Brassica and wheat.
 Crops.
 Contact: secretary@ethnobiology.org